 1. Before traveling, keep an eye on weather forecasts.
 Click and see Real Time China Weather Forecasts

 2. Stay informed of flight and train delays and cancellations.
-Be proactive about checking the website of service provider for newest updates.
+Be proactive about checking the websites of service providers for the latest updates.

-4. Don’t go to mountainous area, in case a landslide happens.
+4. Don't go to mountainous areas, in case a landslide happens.

-5. Protect your head when attacked by hailstones and transfer to a firm shelter as soon as possible.
+5. Protect your head when hit by hailstones and move to a solid shelter as soon as possible.

 6. Don't stand under a tree or a telegraph pole to shelter, in case of being struck by lightning.